Our Founding & Leadership

 Military Authority Secured in 1859

 In 1859, Theodore Hyatt secured legislative approval to establish the Delaware Military Academy.
-The state supplied rifles, bayonets, and field artillery, and Governor Burton commissioned Hyatt a Colonel.
+The state supplied rifles, bayonets, and field artillery, and Governor Burton commissioned Hyatt a colonel.
 Adopting West Point cadet gray, the school formally embraced military training at the dawn of national crisis.

 Plus Icon